 Stock Options.
-Stock options are intended to align the interests of our Named Executive Officers with our stockholders because they will not realize any financial benefit from these awards unless our stock price appreciates over the option term.
-The stock options have an exercise price equal to 100% of the fair market value of our common stock on the grant date.
-The stock options vest (and become exercisable) over three years, 33 $\frac{1}{3}$ % on or about the first anniversary of the grant date (or such later date as may be selected by the Compensation Committee) and thereafter 8 $\frac{1}{3}$ % per quarter for the next following eight quarters, subject to each Named Executive Officer's continued employment with us through each vesting date (unless his or her employment agreement or other agreement with us provides otherwise).
+Stock options are intended to align the interests of our Named Executive Officers with our stockholders because they will not realize any financial benefit from these awards unless our stock price increases above the exercise price over the seven-year option term.
+The stock options have an exercise price equal to 100% of the fair market value of our common stock on the grant date, which was \$6.98 per share.
+The stock options vest (and become exercisable) over three years, 33- 1/3% on or about the first anniversary of the grant date (or such later date as may be selected by the Compensation Committee) and thereafter 8- 1/3% per quarter for the next following eight quarters, subject to each Named Executive Officer's continued employment with us through each vesting date (unless his or her employment agreement or other agreement with us provides otherwise).
 The service-based vesting requirements are intended to further our retention objectives.
 The stock options expire seven years after the grant date.

 RSUs.
-RSUs are intended to encourage executive retention, manage share dilution, recognize individual performance and align the interests of our Named Executive Officers with our stockholders because the value of the awards is tied to the market value of our common stock at the time of vest.
-All of the RSUs awarded to our Named Executive Officers in fiscal 2015 vest over three years, subject to each Named Executive Officer's continued employment with us through each vesting date (unless his or her employment agreement or other agreement with us provides otherwise).
-The service-based vesting requirements are intended to further our retention objectives.
+RSUs are intended to encourage executive retention, manage share dilution, recognize individual performance, and align the interests of our Named Executive Officers with our stockholders because the value of the awards is tied to the market value of our common stock at the time of vesting.
+All of the RSUs awarded to our Named Executive Officers in fiscal 2016 vest over three years, subject to each Named Executive Officer's continued employment with us through each vesting date (unless his or her employment agreement or other agreement with us provides otherwise); provided, however, no RSU award will vest before the first anniversary of the grant date.

-Aggregate Target Value of Fiscal 2015 Annual Equity Award Grants.
-In determining the aggregate target value of each Named Executive Officer's annual long-term equity award for fiscal 2015, the Compensation Committee reviewed data showing the potential realizable value of each Named Executive Officer's existing equity holdings.
-Additionally, in approving the fiscal 2015 equity awards for our Named Executive Officers, the Compensation Committee considered executive retention objectives and continuity within senior management and the following high level corporate goals: achieve fiscal 2015 annual operating plan, execute industry leading roadmap and meet customer commitments.
+Aggregate Intended Target Value of Fiscal 2016 Annual Equity Award Grants.
+In determining the aggregate intended target value of each Named Executive Officer's annual long-term equity award for fiscal 2016, the Compensation Committee reviewed data showing the market-competitive award levels based on our compensation peer group and the potential realizable value of each Named Executive Officer's existing equity holdings.
+Additionally, in approving the fiscal 2016 equity awards for our Named Executive Officers, the Compensation Committee considered executive retention objectives and continuity within senior management and the following high level corporate goals: achieve fiscal 2016 annual operating plan, execute industry leading roadmap and meet customer commitments.
 The achievement of these high level goals drive our overall Company strategy and subsequently, the attainment of the performance objectives in the annual long-term incentive plan.